Site Plan/Plot Plan

 How long does it take for plan approval?

-Residential: Next Business Day – Plan review will be complete by 11:00 a.m. the following business day.
-A Plan Review List is used and if corrections need to be made to your plans, your plans will need to be revised and re-submitted for plan review.
+Residential: (5) Business Days – A Plan Review List is used and if corrections need to be made to your plans, your plans will need to be revised and re-submitted for plan review.

 Commercial: (10) Business Days – Plan Review is made and if corrections need to be made to your plans, a correction letter is sent to the owner/contractor indicating the corrections that need to be made.
 Your plans will need to be revised and re-submitted for plan review.